 - The armature reaction flux is constant in magnitude and rotates at synchronous speed.

-- The armature reaction is cross magnetizing when the generator supplies a load at unity power factor.
+- The armature reaction is cross magnetising when the generator supplies a load at unity power factor.

-- When the generator supplies a load at leading power factor the armature reaction is partly de magnetizing & partly cross-magnetizing.
+- When the generator supplies a load at leading power factor the armature reaction is partly demagnetising and partly cross-magnetising.

-- When the generator supplies a load at leading power factor the armature reaction is partly magnetizing & partly cross-magnetizing.
+- When the generator supplies a load at leading power factor the armature reaction is partly magnetising and partly cross-magnetising.

 - Armature flux acts independently of main field flux.